Mason County License Hearing Guide

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance (proof of financial responsibility) for a period of time.
+• SR-22 Insurance Requirement: You will likely be required to maintain SR-22 insurance for a period of time, typically two to three years, after your license is reinstated.

-- Classes/Programs that Must Be Completed: You may be required to complete a DUI education program or community service as part of your sentence.
+• Classes/Programs That Must Be Completed: Depending on the specifics of your case, you may be required to complete a DUI education program or alcohol treatment program.

 Special Programs